ImKKingshuk/LockKnife/README.md

   - Android 5 and Older
   - Android 6 to 9
   - Android 10+ and Newer Versions (Android 14)
+- ⚙️ **Attack Methods**:
+  - Dictionary Attack: Use custom wordlists to recover passwords.
+  - Brute Force: Try all possible 4-digit PIN combinations for fast and efficient recovery.
 - ⚙️ **Interactive Prompts**: User-friendly interface with interactive prompts for seamless recovery.
 - 🔄 **Automatic Device Connection**: Uses ADB to automatically connect to your device.
 - 🗝️ **Decryption**: Decrypts password files and displays recovered passwords.